Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 - Contracts and agreements: AI identifies terms, conditions, and key clauses, helping teams organize documents while protecting sensitive data.

-- Bank statements: The system captures transaction details and can even spot anomalies, offering stronger oversight for sensitive data.
+- Business bank statements: The system captures transaction details and can even spot anomalies, offering stronger oversight for sensitive data.

 - Tax forms: AI handles tax documents and extracts essential information for compliance and reporting, saving hours of manual work.

-- Loan applications: It captures applicant data and checks creditworthiness, which helps speed up the approval process.
+- Loan processing: It captures applicant data and checks creditworthiness, which helps speed up the approval process.

 - Insurance claim forms: Process handwritten or scanned submissions, extract policy details, and validate claim information to speed up settlements.